-Most, if not all, law schools require that you ask individuals ("referees") to provide a reference on your behalf.
+Most, if not all, law schools require that you ask individuals (i.e., referees) to provide a reference on your behalf.
 Referees may submit their reference letters online or by mail.
 If you provide an email address for your referee to OLSAS, they will be required to complete the reference online.
 Ensure that your referee is prepared to use the online form before providing their email address to OLSAS.
-Once you have added a referee's email address, select "Send Email" to notify them about completing their online reference in a secure environment.
-It is your responsibility to ensure your referee received the email and successfully submitted the reference to OLSAS.
+Once you have added a referee's email address, select "Send Email" to notify them about completing their online reference via a secure platform.
+It is your responsibility to ensure your referee receives the email and successfully submits their reference to OLSAS.
+If you change your mind about a referee before they have started their reference, you may reset your reference online.

 If your reference does not have an email address or prefers to submit their reference in hard-copy format, you can download the form and provide it to them.
 Your referee must then mail in the form with their accompanying letter to OLSAS when it is complete.
 Only one version of the reference can be submitted.
-You will not be able change your referees once they have been emailed or once the forms have been downloaded.
-Ensure that you give your referees sufficient time to complete their reference letters and submit them to OLSAS by the deadline.
+Remember to give your referees sufficient time to complete their reference letters and submit them to OLSAS by the deadline.

-You will notice that some schools have requirements about the types of references required.
-Most law schools require that one of your references come from an academic source.
-It is recommended that you choose a professor who has taught you or supervised your work-while conducting research, for example.
-Ideally, your referee will be someone you have developed a relationship with and who can attest to your conduct as a student, as well as someone who can describe the personality traits you possess that would make you a valuable member of the legal profession.
+Some schools have requirements about the types of references required.
+For example, you may be asked to submit a reference letter from an academic source.
+We recommend that you choose a professor who has taught you or supervised your work.
+Ideally, your referee should be someone you have developed a relationship with and who can attest to your conduct as a student, as well as someone who can describe the personality traits you possess that would make you a valuable member of the legal profession.